 Fatty acids are an important component of fats.
 Monounsaturated fatty acids form monounsaturated fats, which decrease the amount of LDL cholesterol in the blood.
 Saturated fatty acids form saturated fats, which may increase the amount of LDL cholesterol in the blood.
 Excess LDL cholesterol increases the risk of heart disease.

-Hazelnut butter is made from ground hazelnuts and is a very good source of manganese and a good source of copper and vitamin E. It also contains smaller amounts of other vitamins and minerals, including iron, and a small amount of protein as well.
+Hazelnut butter is made from ground hazelnuts.
+It's a very good source of manganese and a good source of copper and vitamin E. It also contains smaller amounts of other vitamins and minerals, including iron, and a small amount of protein as well.

 Oatmeal Health Benefits

 Oatmeal contains a soluble fiber called beta-glucan.
 Soluble fiber joins with water in our intestine to form a gel that reduces the cholesterol level in the body.
-It's thought that this gel lowers cholesterol by binding with bile acids and bile salts in the digestive tract.
+It's thought that the gel lowers cholesterol by binding with bile acids in the digestive tract.
 These substances are made from cholesterol in the liver and help the digestive system to break up ingested fat.
-Some of the bile acids are normally reabsorbed into the body through the lining of the intestine.
-When bile acids are trapped by soluble fiber gels, the body has to break down more cholesterol to make more bile acids.
+Some of the acids are normally reabsorbed into the body through the lining of the intestine.
+When they are trapped by soluble fiber gels, the body has to break down more cholesterol to make additional bile acids.

-Oatmeal is a very good source of manganese and a good source of selenium, magnesium, zinc, iron and copper.
+Oatmeal is also rich in minerals.
+It's a very good source of manganese and a good source of selenium, magnesium, zinc, iron, and copper.
 It's also a good source of thiamine.

 - 1 cup skim milk